-- During your first residency, we provide an extra week for orientation.
+During your first residency, we provide an extra week for orientation.
 Part of this orientation focuses on getting students comfortable with understanding and using the technology.
-Most students are familiar with using word processing, email, and the Internet, but some have not been exposed to electronic bulletin boards, chat rooms, and messaging services.
-There is a wide range of computer skills among students, but we recommend that you have some basic computer skills (Excel, Word, PowerPoint) to succeed in the program.
+There is a wide range of computer skills among students, and we recommend that you have some basic computer skills (Excel, Word, PowerPoint) to succeed in the program.

 Although each applicant will be assessed on his/her unique qualities, here are some characteristics that the admissions committee looks for in a Global Executive applicant: